SkoolPlus/PET/my-notes/speaking/part-1.md

 **Q:** Who are you living with?
 (Do you have any brothers or sisters in your family?)

 **A:** My family has four people: my parents, me, and my brother.
-Both my parents are middle-aged.
+Both my parents are middle-aged and they are very hard working to take care of us.
 My brother is younger than me.
 We **get on well and help together**.

 **Q:** Where is your address?
 How far is it from your place to your university?

 **A:** My address is at 82 Nguyen Binh Khiem Street, Dang Giang Ward, Hai Phong City.
-It is about 5 kilometers.
 It is not far from my university, so I **find it easy to get there** every day.

 **Q:** How do you go to your university every day?

 **A:** I usually go to school by my motorbike.
 It is about 5 kilometers from my place to my school, so I find it easy to get there every day.
 It takes me about 15 minutes.

 **Q:** What is your job?
 (Do you work or study?)